seti123/nodebb-plugin-elasticsearch/README.md

 TODO / open questions:
 1) How to hook into post changes?
 2) How to redirect the search submit action to the plugin custom route?
+      - I made a fork of NodeBB
+         if you use it go to admin / settings / posts and disabel DB search then install the plugin as described below (pull request made)

 What works: